 Nita has an MBA from Santa Clara University, Santa Clara, Calif., and has also completed several courses towards an MA in Counseling Psychology from the same institution.
 She earned her BS in Business Administration with finance and accounting major with honors.

 Chief Marketing Officer

 As Chief Marketing Officer, Mark Wilson is responsible for delivering the BlackBerry message through thought leadership and other opportunities that promote the brand.
-He also leads technology partner and developer programs, industry solutions and corporate events.
+He also leads communications and corporate events.

 Mark holds an MBA and an MA in public policy studies from The University of Chicago.
 He received his BA from University of California at Santa Barbara.